IdealMSP/monerowp/README.md

-# Monero Gateway for WooCommerce
+# Monero Payments for WooCommerce

+This fork restores compatibility with WooCommerce 8+ and adds support for the Cart & Checkout Blocks system.

 ## Features